 but can be used to amend a merge commit.

 You should understand the implications of rewriting history if you amend a commit that has already been published.
 (See the "RECOVERING FROM UPSTREAM REBASE" section in git-rebase(1).)

 Bypass the post-rewrite hook.

 Before making a commit out of staged contents so far, stage the contents of paths given on the command line as well.
 This is usually not what you want unless you are concluding a conflicted merge.

-Make a commit only from the paths specified on the command line, disregarding any contents that have been staged so far.
+Make a commit by taking the updated working tree contents of the paths specified on the command line, disregarding any contents that have been staged for other paths.
 This is the default mode of operation of git commit if any paths are given on the command line, in which case this option can be omitted.
 If this option is specified together with --amend, then no paths need to be specified, which can be used to amend the last commit without committing changes that have already been staged.